nsrau/azure-docs.it-it/articles/active-directory-b2c/active-directory-b2c-user-migration.md

 >

 ## <a name="optional-download-the-complete-policy-files"></a>(Facoltativo) Scaricare i file dei criteri completi
-Dopo aver completato la procedura [Introduzione ai criteri personalizzati][B2C-GetStartedCustom], è consigliabile usare file di criteri personalizzati per definire scenari specifici.
-Per riferimento, sono disponibili [file di criteri di esempio][UserMigrationSample].
+Dopo aver completato la [Introduzione ai criteri personalizzati][B2C-GetStartedCustom] walkthrough, we recommend that you build your scenario by using your own custom policy files.
+For your reference, we have provided [Sample policy files][UserMigrationSample].

 [AD-PasswordPolicies]: https://docs.microsoft.com/azure/active-directory/active-directory-passwords-policy
 [AD-Powershell]: https://docs.microsoft.com/powershell/azure/active-directory/install-adv2